2-Bar Figures

 Arches:

-this allocation applies for one Couple going under a single Arch; when there is more than one Arch, the Timing is longer but not pro rata.
+this Time allocation applies for one Couple going under a single Arch; when there is more than one Arch, the Timing is longer but not pro rata.

 Cast down or Cast up or Cast clockwise or Cast anticlockwise one Place: